Suicide Gene Therapy for Mesothelioma

 What Is the Future of Suicide Gene Therapy?
 Challenges and Areas of Study

 Suicide gene therapy presents some challenges.
-For example, the transfer of genes to the cancer cells is not foolproof and does not work for every patient.
+For example, transferring genes to the cancer cells is not foolproof and does not work for every patient.
 In fact, the efficiency of transferring the gene is low, and many patients never get the gene inserted into their cancer cells.

 Although the bystander effect helps, it is not always enough.
 Other challenges include the possibility of side effects.
 While most patients experience only mild side effects, liver problems, skin disorders, inflammation, fevers, and anemia are possibilities.